golang/website/go.dev/content/solutions/cloud/index.md

 Google Cloud is built on Go.
 Many critical cloud projects used across the industry like [Kubernetes](https://kubernetes.io/), [Istio](https://istio.io/) and [gVisor](https://gvisor.dev/) were created in Go at Google Cloud.
 Go is fully supported on [Google Cloud](https://cloud.google.com) across all APIs and runtimes including serverless [App Engine](https://cloud.google.com/appengine/) and [Google Cloud Functions](https://cloud.google.com/functions/).
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/capital-one.svg" img-alt="Capital One Logo" title="" align=top %}}
 Capital One uses Go to power the [Credit Offers API, a critical service](https://medium.com/capital-one-tech/a-serverless-and-go-journey-credit-offers-api-74ef1f9fde7f).
-The team initially started by rewriting one endpoint from Java to Go, and after seeing the huge improvements over Java decided to rewrite the entire API in Go.
-The engineering team then decided to build their serverless architecture with Go, citing Go's speed and simplicity, and mentioning that "[they] didn't want to go serverless without Go."
+The engineering team is also building their serverless architecture with Go, citing Go's speed and simplicity, and mentioning that "[they] didn't want to go serverless without Go."
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/dropbox.svg" img-alt="Dropbox Logo" title="" align=top %}}
 Dropbox was built on Python, [but in 2013 decided to migrate](https://blogs.dropbox.com/tech/2014/07/open-sourcing-our-go-libraries/) their performance-critical backends to Go.
-Dropbox developers wanted better concurrency support and faster execution speeds, and were willing to write around 200,000 lines of new Go code.
 Today, most of the company's infrastructure is written in Go.
 Dropbox libraries can be found at [Dropbox's Go github](https://github.com/dropbox/godropbox).
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/mercadoLibre.svg" img-alt="MercadoLibre Logo" title="" align=top %}}
 MercadoLibre uses Go to [scale its eCommerce platform](/solutions/mercadolibre).
 Go produces efficient code that readily scales as MercadoLibre’s online commerce grows and supports the company as a boon for developers—improving their productivity while streamlining and expanding MercadoLibre services.